Ayo-J/Azure-Custom-Vision-Workshop/README.md

 ## Installation
-### Forking the Repository
+### Forking the Repository.
-1. Go to the GitHub page of the repository you want to fork.
-2. Click on the "Fork" button on the top right corner of the page.
+1. Click on the "Fork" button on the top right corner of the page.
-3. GitHub will create a copy of the repository under your account.
+2. GitHub will create a copy of the repository under your account.